gordonkoschinsky/python-oscquery/README.md

 ### Configuring the OSC address space

 To be written.
+See the example files for now.

 ### Advertising an OSCQuery Service

 To be written.
+See the example files for now.

 ### Discovering and Querying other OSCQuery Services

 To be written.
+See the example files for now.

 ## Project To-Do